bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We can&apos;t control access to objects properties.
-Our swordsman&apos;s properties are exposed to the outside world.
+<p>We can&apos;t control access to objects properties.
+Our swordsman&apos;s

-And that is a problem, because any piece of code can directly change hit points.
+properties are exposed to the outside world.
+And that is a problem, because any piece of code can directly change hit points.</p>

-Consider this example:
+<p>Consider this example:<br>

-Let&apos;s say, we&apos;ve been exposing swordsman&apos;s hit points and directly changing it from other parts of our code, subtracting damage from hit points directly.
+Let&apos;s say, we&apos;ve been exposing swordsman&apos;s hit points and directly changing it from other parts of our code, subtracting damage from hit points directly.<br>
 Now, we decide to implement different types of armor with each type reducing damage by a certain percentage.

-That means, we have to go over all places where we directly interact with hit points and take armor into account.
+That means, we have to go over all places where we directly interact with hit points and take armor into account.</p>

-This problem is solved in languages, such as Java and C++ by declaring some attributes as public exposed to the outside and others as private that is accessible only by the objects methods.
+<p>This problem is solved in languages, such as Java and C++ by declaring
+some attributes as public exposed to the outside and others as private that is accessible only by the objects methods.</p>

-Unfortunately, JavaScript has no mechanism of declaring certain attributes as private.
+<p>Unfortunately, JavaScript has no mechanism of declaring certain
+attributes as private.
 Is there any way to solve this problem?

-Indeed, there is and we have already seen it.
+Indeed, there is and we have already seen it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 100 closures as a solution (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">